c4tom/DreamDevBox/docs/getting-started/change-container-versions.rst

    #PHP_SERVER=8.1
    #PHP_SERVER=8.2

-Start the Devilbox
+Start the DreamDevBox
 ^^^^^^^^^^^^^^^^^^

-Now save the file and you can start the Devilbox again.
+Now save the file and you can start the DreamDevBox again.

 .. code-block:: bash

-   # Navigate to the Devilbox directory
+   # Navigate to the DreamDevBox directory
    host> cd path/to/devilbox

    # Start all container